 Mentoring

-Climate change - CO2 sequestration integration with wind energy
+CO2 sequestration integration with wind turbines

 Health - global pandemic, COVID- 19

-Mentored women junior PhD student for experimental and numerical validation of a novel filter, HyCu95 (Patent submitted), part of cluster of the projects related to the development of COVID-19 pandemic mitigation technologies in Castillo Research lab.
+Mentored junior PhD student for experimental and numerical validation of a novel filter, HyCu95 (Patent submitted), part of cluster of the projects related to the development of COVID-19 pandemic mitigation technologies in Castillo Research lab.
 (Journal article published in Nature scientific reports, COVID-19 edition) Read more

 Health - Low-order modeling integration to NN, Brain Tumors